RELEVANT CHAPTERS

 Direct payments will be provided when requested by an authorised person when each of the five conditions below are fully met:

-- the Regulations do not prohibit the individual’s needs from being met through direct payments.
-For restrictions on the use of direct payments, see Section 10, Direct Payments Cannot be Used For; and if regulations give CMBC discretion to decide not to meet the adult’s needs by making direct payments to the authorised person, it does not exercise that discretion.
+- the Regulations do not prohibit the adult’s needs from being met through direct payments.
+For restrictions on the use of direct payments, see Section 10, Direct Payments Cannot be Used For ; and if regulations give CMBC discretion to decide not to meet the person’s needs by making direct payments to the authorised person, it does not exercise that discretion;

 - CMBC is satisfied that, the authorised person is capable of managing the direct payment either independently or with support;

-- making direct payments to the authorised person is an appropriate way of meeting the individual’s needs.
+- making direct payments to the authorised person is an appropriate way of meeting the person’s needs.

 CMBC will take the following steps to assess whether making direct payments to the authorised person is an appropriate way of meeting needs.